Prepare the environment

 DataWorks environment preparation

-After you prepare DataWorks, EMR Serverless Spark, and OSS, you can create a workspace in DataWorks, register a Spark cluster, and create data sources.
-This prepares the environment for data synchronization and processing.
+With DataWorks, EMR Serverless Spark, and OSS ready, create a DataWorks workspace, register the Spark cluster, and add data sources for synchronization and processing.

 DataWorks workspace creation